metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     The link is stored similarly to the author information, it can be set by supplying a hash reference as:
       { link  => { text => 'Hexten', href => 'http://hexten.net/' } }

-- time( $epoch or $DateTime )
+- time( $epoch )

     Accessor for the &lt;time> element of a GPX.
-The time is converted to a Unix epoch time when a GPX document is parsed unless the `use_datetime` option is specified in which case times will be represented as [DateTime](https://metacpan.org/pod/DateTime) objects.
+The time is converted to a Unix epoch time when a GPX document is parsed, therefore only epoch time is supported for setting.

-    When setting the time you may supply either an epoch time or a [DateTime](https://metacpan.org/pod/DateTime) object.

 - version()

     Returns the schema version of a GPX document.
 Versions 1.0 and 1.1 are supported.

-## Legacy methods provided for compatibility

-These methods will likely removed soon as they reflect a very dated release of this module.

-- gpx()

-    Synonym for `xml()`.

-- gpsdrive()
-- loc()

-    Provided for compatibility with version 0.10.

 # DEPENDENCIES